Kachow!

 However, it is important to note that such highways were not the first "interstate route" to have been built in America.
 One of the most famous routes that were built before 1956 was Route 66, which most people regard now as the Mother Road.
 Running from California to Illinois and passing by the fictional Radiator Springs, Route 66 enjoyed popularity from the 1930s until the 1960s, when the completion of the I-40 gradually overshadowed it.
 The fading of Route 66, however, was only a popular example of the effects of national highways built during this time.
 As the planned interstate highways bypassed smaller towns, they soon became obsolete as well.

-As Sally from Cars described it, "Cars didn't drive on Route 66 to make great time, they drove on it to have a great time."
+have a great time."
 Radiator Springs, as a result, was also blooming in visitors in the early days of Route 66.
 However, with the construction of highways, "the town got bypassed just to save ten minutes of driving."
 While children merely appreciated this 2006 movie for its eventful plot and messages on dedication, persistence, and friendship, older folks may have been reminded of when the first national highway was built exactly 50 years ago and how far the country has progressed.
 Nowadays, though highways have become an inseparable part of our lives and small towns such as Radiator Springs gradually forgotten, Lightning McQueen begins to leave his legacy in a different fashion: memes.

 Sources: